 - Third, gifts payable upon the donor’s death.

-It is prudent to explain these giving vehicles on your “giving” or “donation” pages.
-It can easily be done with simple planned giving pages.
+Learn how these types of planned gifts work.
+It is prudent to explain these giving vehicles to your donors on your “giving” or “donation” pages.
+It can easily be done with simple planned giving pages or websites.

 What gift plans “pay” income for life to donors?

 Charitable gift annuities make fixed payments, starting either when the gift is made (an immediate-payment gift annuity) or at a later date (a deferred or flexible gift annuity).
 Some organizations maintain pooled income funds, which commingle donations, pay beneficiaries variable depending on the earnings of the fund, and generally operate like a charitable mutual fund.
 Charitable remainder unitrusts and annuity trusts are individually managed trusts that pay the beneficiaries either a fixed percentage of trust income or a fixed dollar amount.

 What are the tax benefits of planned gifts?